rackerlabs/technical-blog/_posts/2016-07-13-crypto-apis-and-jvm-byte-types.md

 In the former case, the byte buffers primarily act as inputs.
 In the latter, they exclusively act as outputs.
 Because both byte buffers and byte arrays can act as inputs, any API should be flexible in what it accepts.
-However, this asymmetry in how the types are used and how they can be converted has consequences for APIs where the caller manages the output buffer versus APIs that manage it for you.
+However, this asymmetry in how the types are used, and how they can be converted, has consequences for APIs where the caller manages the output buffer versus APIs that manage it for you.

 When the API that manages the output buffer for you, the most reasonable return type is a byte array.
-There is no difference between byte arrays created by the API and created by the caller, and there's no reasonable way to reuse them.
+There is no difference between byte arrays created by the API and those created by the caller, and there's no reasonable way to reuse them.
 If you do really need a byte buffer for some reason, wrapping that output array is simple and cheap.
 Conversely, APIs where the caller manages the output buffer should use output byte buffers.
 Callers who are managing their own byte buffer need to call an API that supports that, and there's nothing to be gained from managing your own byte arrays (only direct byte buffers).
-This is fine for internal use within `caesium`: the byte array producing API can just wrap it in a byte buffer view.
+This is fine for internal use within `caesium` — the byte array producing API can just wrap it in a byte buffer view.

-This means we've reduced the surface significantly: APIs with caller-managed buffers output to `ByteBuffer`, APIs that manage it themselves return byte arrays.
-This takes care of the output types, but not input types.
+This means we've reduced the surface significantly: APIs with caller-managed buffers output to `ByteBuffer`, and APIs that manage it themselves return byte arrays.
+This takes care of the output types, but not the input types.

 Keys, salts, nonces, messages et cetera will usually be byte arrays, since they're typically just read directly from a file or made on the spot.
 However